jmk0811/CSE-416-Project-Client/README.md

 ## Target Users

 1. People who are willing to do volunteer works but
-  A)	Do not have enough information or do not know well about volunteer works,
+  A.	Do not have enough information or do not know well about volunteer works.
-  B)	Want to manage their volunteer records and schedule effectively,
+  B.	Want to manage their volunteer records and schedule effectively.
-  C)	Want to get some kind of reward, compensation, or collectibles.
+  C.	Want to get some kind of reward, compensation, or collectibles.

 2. Volunteer works organizations, holders, who want to advertise their events and work opportunities to people.